Icedude907/NBABot/README.md

 This command shows you the commands which are available;
 #### `nba ping`
 This command simply shows you the ping (how long it takes for the bot to recieve your request).
+### `nba uptime`
+This command shows you how long the current session of NBABot has been online for.
+If it's a short time then I would've been working on it.
+### NBA Commands
 #### `nba scores`
 This command tells you the live scores for the day with an overview or important part of the game.